 Weapons are Prohibited: The UVM Weapons and Explosives policy prohibits weapons and explosives on campus - including replicas and facsimiles of weapons and explosives.
 Therefore, weapons and explosives, or replicas and facsimiles thereof, may not be created on the 3D printer.
 Please see the UVM Weapons and Explosives policy for more details: https://www.uvm.edu/policies/general_html/firearms.pdf.

-- Hands-on Printing: Users are required to schedule an appointment with a Multimedia staff member in order to engage in hands-on printing or to simply observe the printing process.
+Printing: The 3D printer is set up for UVM students, faculty and staff to use hands-on.
+Staff from Multimedia Services are available to provide support and instruction but users must be present to operate the machinery.
+First-time users are invited to schedule an appointment with a Multimedia staff member in order to engage in hands-on printing or to simply observe the printing process.
 Users will be trained by a Multimedia staff member throughout the printing process.

 File Types: The MakerBot 5th Generation works with .stl and .obj 3D model file types.
 MakerBot Desktop (software) will automatically convert your file to the .makerbot format when it is sent to the printer or is saved to a hard drive.
 The .makerbot file type contains essential instructions for the printer.
 To read more about file types go to: Makerbot File Types